Welcome to Furtwangen University!

 One teaching hour per week (SWS) is equivalent to 45 minutes.

-Some degree programmes are taught entirely in English.
 If your German is good enough, you can also attend lectures in German.

 Visiting students are welcome on all of our campuses – our degree programme overview shows you which programmes are offered at which location.